 Marrakech, 14 November 2016

-The Second Because the Ocean Declaration was launched on 14 November 2016 at COP22, Marrakech by Heads of State and Government and Ministers from the following countries: Australia, Canada, Chile, Costa Rica, Fiji, France, Indonesia, Mexico, Monaco, New Zealand, Palau, Peru, Republic of Marshall Islands, Senegal, Seychelles, Spain, Sweden.
-Belgium, Guatemala, Haiti, Jordan, Luxembourg, Morocco, Netherlands, Singapore and Uruguay joined at the Bonn Climate Conference in May 2017, Malta joined at the Fourth Our Ocean Conference in October 2017, and Colombia, Finland, Honduras, Italy, Romania and the United Kingdom joined at COP23 Bonn, elevating to 33 the total number of signatory countries.
+The Second Because the Ocean Declaration was launched on 14 November 2016 at COP22, Marrakech by Heads of State and Government and Ministers from the following countries: Aruba, Australia, Canada, Chile, Costa Rica, Fiji, France, Indonesia, Kiribati, Mexico, Monaco, New Zealand, Palau, Peru, Republic of Marshall Islands, Senegal, Seychelles, Spain, Sweden.
+Belgium, Guatemala, Haiti, Jordan, Luxembourg, Morocco, Netherlands, Singapore and Uruguay joined at the Bonn Climate Conference in May 2017, Malta joined at the Fourth Our Ocean Conference in October 2017, and Colombia, Dominican Republic, Finland, Guinea Bissau, Honduras, Italy, Madagascar, Norway, Romania, and the United Kingdom joined at or after COP23 Bonn, elevating to 39 the total number of signatory countries.
 It builds from the first Because the Ocean Declaration, signed by 23 countries at COP21 Paris, and the achievements that followed: the adoption and entry into force of the Paris Agreement, the decision by the 70th UN General Assembly to convene a High Level UN Conference on Oceans and Seas in June 2017, the 43rd Session of the IPCC’s decision to undertake a Special Report on the Ocean and the Cryosphere.

 Because the Ocean has a critical role in the global response to climate change in the context of the implementation of the Paris Agreement, we reaffirm the principles and ideas contained in the first Because the Ocean Declaration in Paris at COP21.